PFAS: Bioaccumulation and biomagnification

-Suppression of information on health effects

-Since the 1970s, DuPont and 3M were aware that PFAS was "highly toxic when inhaled and moderately toxic when ingested".
-Producers used several strategies to influence science and regulation – most notably, suppressing unfavorable research and distorting public discourse.

-In 2018, under the Presidency of Donald Trump, White House staff and the EPA pressured the U.S. Agency for Toxic Substances and Disease Registry to suppress a study that showed PFASs to be even more dangerous than previously thought.

-Concerns, litigation, and regulations in specific countries and regions

-Arctic

-In 2024, research at McGill University in Quebec, indicated that PFASs were being brought to the Arctic from polluted southern waters by migrating birds.
+PFAS are brought to the Arctic from polluted southern waters by migrating birds.
 Although it is much less than compared to the introduction by wind and the oceans, the birds become vectors, transmitting the toxic chemicals.
 Rainer Lohmann, an oceanographer at the University of Rhode Island, noted that this has a significant localized affect that is devastating for Arctic predators who accumulate toxins in their bodies because the contaminants from the birds often enter the food chain directly since the birds are the prey of many species.

-Australia

-In 2017, the ABC's current affairs program Four Corners reported that the storage and use of firefighting foams containing perfluorinated surfactants at Australian Defence Force facilities around Australia had contaminated nearby water resources.
-In 2019, remediation efforts at RAAF Base Tindal and the adjacent town of Katherine were ongoing.
-In the 2022 Australian federal budget $428 million was allocated for works at HMAS Albatross, RAAF Base Amberley, RAAF Base Pearce and RAAF Base Richmond including funding to remediate PFAS contamination.
+Though fluorosurfactants with shorter carbon chains may be less prone to accumulating in mammals, there is still concern that they may be harmful to both humans and the environment.

+Health effects

+Exposure to PFAS typically comes from consumption of PFAS contaminated food or water and inhalation of airborne PFAS.
+Once in the body, some PFAS have half-lives of over eight years.
+PFAS are not broken down in the body, but instead cleared from the body in urine.
+This lengthy residence time and widespread environmental contamination lead to accumulation of PFAS that may cause adverse health outcomes.
+Given the large diversity of PFAS compounds, there is a lack of high-quality epidemiological data on the associations between most specific PFAS chemicals and toxicological impacts.